zimicjs/zimic/README.md

 });
 ```

+> [!TIP]
+>
-> **Tip**: You only need to declare the properties you want to use in your mocks.
-For example, if you are referencing
+> You only need to include in the schema the properties you want to use in your mocks.
+Headers, search params, or body
-> only the header `accept`, you only need to declare it.
-Similarly, you can omit the definitions of headers, search
-> params, or body, if unused.
+> fields that are not used do not need to be declared, keeping your type definitions clean and concise.

+> [!IMPORTANT]
+>
-**Important**: Body types cannot be declared using the keyword `interface`, because interfaces do not have implicit
+> Body types cannot be declared using the keyword `interface`, because interfaces do not have implicit index signatures
-index signatures as types do.
+> as types do.
 Part of Zimic's JSON validation relies on index signatures.
-To workaround this, you can
+To workaround this, you can declare bodies
-always declare bodies using `type`.
-As an extra to make sure the type is a valid HTTP body, you can use the utility type
+> using `type`.
+As an extra step to make sure the type is a valid JSON, you can use the utility type `JSONValue`.
-`HttpSchema.Body`.

 <details>
   <summary>